idealo/imagededup/mkdocs/docs/user_guide/custom_model.md

 ...

 ```
-It is not necessary to bundle name and transform functions with the model class.
+It is not necessary to bundle `name` and `transform` functions with the `model` class.
 They can be passed separately as well.

+Examples for both scenarios can be found in the [examples section](https://github.com/idealo/imagededup/tree/master/examples).